endepointe/site/writeups/huntress2024/gocrackme2/gocrackme2.md

 ```

 From what has already been seen, the flag is a combination of strings produced at random so it would
-make sense that if this new hex string is the final key to the flag, we can find the permutations and
+make sense that, if this new hex string is the final key to the flag, we can find the permutations and
 guess a result.

-This is the downside of not having a standard flag format and was addressed by the
+NOTE: This is the downside of not having a standard flag format and was addressed by the creators
-creators post competition.
+        post-competition.

 Go ahead and run this script and try out the strings .... or .... see the flag below ...: